arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 Now, for the outputs, we have the following configuration:

-The Opta’s outputs will be employed to activate the relays controlling the three conveyors and the box-closing machine, utilizing all four outputs available on the Opta.
-Consequently, the expansion module will be used to manage the signal tower, as no additional outputs are available on the Opta.
-The signal tower features three colors: red, yellow, and green each of which will be individually controlled by a dedicated output on the expansion module.
+The Opta outputs will be employed to activate the relays controlling the three conveyors and the box-closing machine, utilizing all four outputs available on the Opta.
+Consequently, the digital expansion module will be used to manage the signal tower, as no additional outputs are available on the Opta.
+The signal tower features three colors: red, yellow, and green, each of which will be individually controlled by a dedicated output on the expansion module.

-The Opta’s outputs are configured as follows.
+The Opta outputs are configured as follows.

 - `O1`: Linked to the variable `infeedConveyor`, which is responsible for activating the relay that will operate the conveyor motor bringing the item to the picking area.
 - `O2`: Linked to the variable `packConveyor`, which is responsible for activating the relay that will operate the package conveyor motor, bringing the open box to the placing area.